themiszamani/argo-ncg-eudat/features/0001-multiple_service_endpoints.md

 [motivation]: #motivation

 There are some cases in which we need to assign nagios checks on multiple service types that are running on the same host.
-Those checks might have different parameters for each compination of host/service_type and should be retrieved from GOCDB accordingly.
+Those checks might have different parameters for each combination of host/service_type and should be retrieved from GOCDB accordingly.
 NCG should be able to handle such cases.